Welcome to today's edition of the Rush 24-7 podcast.

 Some of us had heard about it earlier, the possibility of a videotape of a robbery, and it was believed to be Michael Brown.

-We did not get confirmation from police on that.
+We did not get confirmation from police on that, so it was not reported.

 That was just a rumor.

-But now we're finding out from the Ferguson police chief that they do believe that they have video, and they think that in that video that it is Michael Brown stealing cigars, punching the store clerk.
+But now we're finding out from the Ferguson Police Chief that they do believe that they have video, and they think that in that video that it is Michael Brown stealing cigars, punching the store clerk.

-Oh, no longer gentle giant, no.
+Oh, no longer gentle giant.

-This totally changes.
+That totally changes.

-But they knew they had heard about it.
+They had heard about it.

 And they said, well, it's unconfirmed.

-They deal in rumors all the time.
+Of deal in rumors all the time.

 If they like what the rumor is.

-Brief time out, back with more after this.
+Back with more after this.

 Don't go away.